 Comparison with the Lie Derivative ($\mathcal L_X$)

-As suggested in the aside (the indented grey box) above, the connection defines a derivative of $C^\infty (M)$ functions in the following sense:
+The connection defines a derivative of $C^\infty (M)$ functions in the following sense:

 \[ \nabla _X f = \mathcal L_X f = X(f) \in C^\infty (M) \]

 which is also the same as $df(X)$, $d$ being the exterior derivative.
-So, $\nabla _X$ and $\mathcal L_X$ operate similarly on functions.
+So, $\nabla _X$ and $\mathcal L_X$ operate identically on functions.
 However, $\nabla _X Y \neq \mathcal L_X Y$ (in general) when $Y \in \mathfrak X(M)$.
 This was for me one of the biggest conceptual difficulties while self-studying Riemannian geometry, so it is worth dwelling on the point.

 Recall that